Elements

 Export to / Import from

 Displays the export or import directory.
-Element templates are exported as a file with the extension ".ixt".
+Element templates are exported as files with the ".ixt" extension.

-Opens a dialog in which the file export or import directory can be selected.
+Opens a dialog box where you can select the export or import directory for the file.

 Sortable list